ilastik/ilastik.github.io/documentation/basics/dataselection.md

 can be imported directly into a project, as well as NumPy binary array files with extension `npy`.

+The multiscale image formats
+* OME-Zarr (URLs containing `.zarr`), i.e. Zarr stores compliant with Open Microscopy Environment's next-generation file format specification
+* Neuroglancer Precomputed (URLs starting with `precomputed://`)

+can be imported into projects using the "Add multiscale dataset" option, more detail in the [multiscale](#multiscale) section.

 ## Dataset Properties Editor {#properties}